 Malware Information Sharing Platform (MISP)

-MISP is a free and open source software developed and maintained by the Computer Incident Response Center of Luxembourg (CIRCL) designed to facilitate information sharing of threat intelligence including, but not limited to, CTI.
+MISP is a free and open-source software developed and maintained by the Computer Incident Response Center of Luxembourg (CIRCL).
+It's designed to facilitate information sharing of threat intelligence, including but not limited to CTI.

 The CIS MISP instance does not yet include all of the same information that is available in the STIX/TAXII feed, but we’re working on it!
 Stay tuned for more.

 U.S. SLTTs can get connected by emailing our team at [email protected].

 To connect to the STIX/TAXII feed, you will be asked to provide the following information:

 - Your contact information (individual or team) including primary contact name and email address

 - Public IP addresses or CIDR netblocks from which your organization will connect to the feed

 - The subscribing device type (model and version)

 - The STIX version(s) your device supports